datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Connections/Delete.md

-1. Find connections you create in the previous steps (2.1)
+1. Find connections from the previous steps (2.1)
-2. Call context menu for for each of them
-3. Click on “Delete” and then YES in confirmation dialog
+2. Delete them one after the other:
+3. Right-click the connection and select **Delete** from the context menu.
+4. In the confirmation dialog, click YES.
-4. Check that connections has been deleted and is no longer present in the connections browser
+5. Check that connections have been deleted and are no longer present in the **Connections Browser**
+---
+{
+  "order": 4
+}